Learn more about burnout, its contributors and key strategies to address it for leaders, faculty, staff, and learners.

 Burnout is Common

 Burnout can occur in any occupational setting.
 It is a particularly common experience for faculty, staff, and learners in a medical, research, and academic community like Michigan Medicine.
-It can be characterized by emotional exhaustion, depersonalization, and a low sense of personal accomplishment.1 We must recognize that burnout, and its effects, can manifest in any occupation across our organization.
+It can be characterized by emotional exhaustion, depersonalization, and a low sense of personal accomplishment.1 We must recognize that burnout, and its effects can manifest in any occupation across our organization.
 Workforce burnout is not just a small thing that people need to figure out how to get over.
 It is a difficult and impactful reality that can lead to many negative consequences.

 National Rates of Burnout